ubiquitypress/operas-metrics-widget/readme.md

 > Error loading widget: Could not find a script with ID `operas-metrics-config`.

-This means that the widget was successfully imported, and in the next section we’ll look at adding the configuration.
+This is expected until you add the configuration script tag described in the [configuration section](#configuration).

 ## CSS